 Rudders produced between July 2009 and July 2011 (shaft hole is 71 mm./2.8 in. aft of the leading edge) were the best balanced ever.
 Unfortunately, manufacturing variances produced some that were too balanced ... did not know which way is forward.
-Many of these rudders were impressive performers (boat dependent), but some were simply unusable and must be replaced.
+Many of these rudders were impressive performers (boat dependent), but some needed alterations.
+Contact us if your rudder is that period.